Facts & Stats

 Employee contracts can only be terminated according to terms spelled out in the Emirati Labour Law, and the relevant authorities must be informed accordingly.

-For unlimited term employment contracts, the minimum notice period is 1 month.
+The minimum notice period is 1 month.
 The statutory maximum notice period is 3 months.

 Employees who have been employed for at least a year are entitled to 21 working days’ pay for every year of employment and 30 days’ wages for each additional year, capped at two years’ pay.